 Green City, Saint-Étienne has a large number of gardens and parks for walking and relaxing, like the park of Montaud, the largest of the city, or that of Europe with its course of perennials.

-Twenty-four markets take place at Saint-Étienne, Monday to Sunday morning.
+Twenty-four markets take place at Saint-Étienne, from Monday to Sunday morning.

-Cultural festivities are numerous in Saint-Étienne, and very varied.
+The cultural festivities are numerous at Saint-Étienne, and very varied.

-March: International Biennial of Design every two years, odd years.
+March: International Biennale of Design every two years, odd years.

-April: Festival of Resistance and Alternatives, Musical Festival blending music and architecture.
+April: Festival of Resistances and Alternatives, Festival Musitecture mixing music and architecture.

-June: Vélocio, cycling race, Festival "Autrement gay", Festival of innovative music.
+June: Vélocio, cycling race, "Autrement gay" festival, Festival of innovative music.

 September: Economic Fair.

-October: Gay and Lesbian Film Festival Face à Face.
+October: Gay and Lesbian Film Festival Face to Face.

-December: Saintélyon, night race between Lyon and Saint-Étienne.
+December: Saintlyon, night race between Lyon and Saint-Étienne.

-A Christmas market is also offered in December.
+A Christmas market is also proposed in December.